MwandikiAntony/Portfolio/README.md

 🔗 **Live Portfolio:** https://tonio-portfolio.vercel.app/

-A production-ready personal portfolio built with **Next.js and TypeScript**, designed to showcase my engineering skills, professional experience, and real-world projects in a clean, performant, and recruiter-friendly manner.
+This is a production ready personal portfolio built with **Next.js and TypeScript**, designed to showcase my engineering skills, professional experience, and real-world projects in a clean, performant, and recruiter-friendly manner.

 ---